Let's Talk Money!

-Now, we don’t want to overwhelm newbies or even experienced hosts with marketing expenses, as you can employ Airbnb management companies like HelloGuest, who, for one inclusive fee, take care of the maintenance, management and marketing of your business.
+Now, we don’t want to overwhelm newbies or even experienced hosts with marketing expenses, as you can employ Airbnb management companies like HelloGuest, who, for one inclusive fee, take care of your business’s maintenance, management and marketing.

 Before beginning, we always like to make our clients aware of any upcoming costs or expenses so that they can be more financially prepared and understand the details of their investment.

 When setting your budgets, it’s essential to understand the types of outgoings to expect and how this will affect your monthly turnover.

 For example, here are the typical costs of one of our successful holiday rentals as a rough guide to follow:

 When renting out your Airbnb for more than 14 days, you’ll be considered legally by HMRC as a landlord and thus will need to report your rental income on your tax return.
 Owners must understand the rules to keep clean and good records when paying their taxes.
 2024 Tax tip guide.